wazuh/wazuh-documentation/source/user-manual/reference/tools/ossec-control.rst

 ossec-control
 =============

+.. warning:
+    Since Wazuh 3.9.0. version, optional daemons are running by default when starting the manager, so this daemon is deprecated and unused.

 The ossec-control script is used to start, stop, configure, or check on the status of Wazuh processes.
 This script can enable or disable client-syslog, the authentication daemon, cluster daemons, database logging, agentless configurations, integration with slack and pagerduty, and debug mode.

 .. note::